-6 Best Durga Puja in Japan 2023
+6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

-1. Indian (Bengal) Cultural Association (IBCA Japan)
+1. India (Bengal) Cultural Association Durga Puja 2025, Japan

 Read Naktala Udayan Sangha Durga Puja

-2. Bengali Association of Tokyo Japan (BATJ)
+2. Bengali Association of Tokyo Durga Puja 2025, Japan (BATJ)

 The association started as a small group and, with time, became a strong one in the 1990s.
-They started Durga Puja in 1990, besides other Bengali festivals.
-In 1997, they published their first annual cultural magazine Anjali during Durga puja.
+They started Durga Puja in 1990, in addition to other Bengali festivals.
+In 1997, they published their first annual cultural magazine, Anjali, during Durga Puja.
+The current president of this organization is Mr. Syamal Kar.

-- Address: PIO Hall, Ota-ku, Tokyo
+- Location: PIO Hall (2nd floor), Ota-ku, Tokyo

-3. Bengali Indian Community of Japan (BICJ)
+3. Bengali Indian Community of Japan (BICJ) Durga Puja 2025

-Address: 332-0031, Saitama Ken, Kawaguchi-Shi, Aoki 2-5-32, Royal Corp.
+Location: 332-0031, Saitama Ken, Kawaguchi-Shi, Aoki 2-5-32, Royal Corp.
 Room-503, Japan

 Read Best Durga Puja in the UK

-4. Universal Puja Committee Japan
+4. Universal Puja Committee Japan Durga Puja 2025

-5. Kolkata Cultural Society Japan
+5. Kolkata Cultural Society Japan (KCSJ) Durga Puja 2025

 This unique community is the youngest Bengali community in Japan.
 Based in Kawaguchi and Tokyo, this community was formed mainly by Bengali students in 2006.